-Recipients of our summer scholarships, funded through the generosity of the family of the late Norman McCann (a former National Library Council Member), and of John and Heather Seymour.
-They support younger scholars undertaking postgraduate research requiring special access to the Library’s collections.
+Recipients of our summer scholarships, funded through the generosity of the family of the late Norman McCann (a former National Library Council Member), John and Heather Seymour, and Carol Mills.
+Since the inception of the Summer Scholarships program in 2002, over 50 young Australian scholars have been supported to undertake six weeks of immersive postgraduate research, with special access to the Library’s collections.

 Lucas Smith (Monash University): Barbara Baynton: Becoming an Australian Briton